hanyuhanyuhanyu/GodzamoKrazy/README.md

 ## What's new?

+2022 Jul 12
+- Fix some old issues with smart Auto cast and simplify the code; and finally documented how it works

 2022 Jul 09
 - Putting an upgrade in the vault (once **Inspired checklist** is unlocked) will now prevent it from being auto-bought